What Is The Inspiration for a Character in a Book?

 Easter Foods

 Easter is a wonderful time of year when we gather and share a meal or hunt for Easter eggs!
-As it is raining this weekend, many Easter egg hunts will be inside!
+Who can forget the exciteent of an Easter Egg Hunt with the kids?

 Safe Preparation